Moses-Lin/mobile_game_reviews/README.md

 ![trigrams5](/images/top20mostcommontrigramsrating5.png)

-# Models
+# Modeling
 After dealing with class imbalance with downsampling, a baseline model was created using a dummy classifier.
 The accuracy and F1 score of the model was both 20%, which is expected given the now even distribution of 5 classes.
 The goal is to create a model that can provide significantly better results than random guessing.

 ### Performance Metric
 Accuracy was selected as the main metric as True Positive and True Negatives are most important in determining a valid representation of a mobile game's performance.
+In addition, the dataset is balanced after downsampling, so accuracy will be favored in this scenario.
 F1 score was also considered as the cost of a False Negative and False Positive is the same: The developer gets an incorrect rating that is not reflective of their mobile game's performance.

 ### Models